Wednesday Music Playlist

-Wednesday Music Playlist is a South Korea variety show program on tvN.
+Wednesday Music Playlist is a South Korean variety show program on tvN.
 It aired on tvN on Wednesdays at 23:00 (KST) from 2 October to 4 December 2019.

 Synopsis

 This show is led by PD Yoo Ho-jin.
 The show feature the 4 cast members enjoying many forgotten and hidden masterpieces and unknown new songs through various entertainment formats such as talks, games and outdoor variety.